Pre-Physician Assistant specialist

 Personal statement: Why are you the best candidate?
 Incorporate: why you want to be a PA, steps you have taken to accomplish this goal, provide background information, explain special situations, and describe where you see yourself in the future.

-Personal interview: Evaluation of students may include several 30-60 minute personal interviews used to assess the applicant’s maturity, motivation, communication skills, knowledge of the profession, and desire to contribute to society through medicine.
+Personal interview: Evaluation of students may include several 30-60 minute personal interviews or MMI used to assess the applicant’s maturity, motivation, communication skills, knowledge of the profession, and desire to contribute to society through medicine.

 +Prerequisite Courses for PA School